Dharma Hall: Japan

 In Japan, the Dharma Hall evolved under Zen Buddhism, emphasizing simplicity and functionality.
 An example is the Tōdai-ji in Nara, originally built in the 8th century (740–747 CE) and expanded in 1199.
 It combines a rear sanctum and a front worship hall, showcasing Japanese Buddhist architecture with hip-roofs, wooden pillars, and minimalist aesthetics.
 The Dharma Hall at Tōdai-ji enshrines the Fukūkensaku Kannon (不空羂索観音, Amoghapāśa) as the central image, flanked by guardians like Niō, Shitennō, and Shukongōshin.
 These statues reflect Nara-period sculptural art.

 Korea

-In Korean, Dharma Hall serve as multi-functional spaces for sermons and rituals.
-They often adopt traditional timber-frame structures with curved roofs and ornate brackets.
-Example includeBeopheung-sa in Gangwon Province, established in 647 during the Silla dynasty.
-The hall integrates with natural surroundings, using mountain terrain for symbolic resonance.
-While Dharma Hall may house Buddha images, some unique halls focus on relics.
-For instance, Beopheung-sa's "Sil-myeol Bo-gung" (Nirvana Treasure Palace) enshrines sarira (relics) of the Buddha instead of statues, treating the entire mountain as a sacred embodiment of the Buddha.
-Buseok-sa and Songgwang-sa have historic Dharma Halls.
+In Korea, gangdang is where lectures on Buddhist scriptures are held.
+Beopdang or geumdang refers to buildings that enshrine Buddha and Bodhisattva.

+Gangdang was typically located behind geumdang in ancient times and in front of geumdang in the Joseon dynasty.
+However, as gangwon, an educational institution specializing in Buddhist research, was established in the modern era, the building in front of geumdang were not used as gangdang.
+One notable example of gangdang is Museoljeon of Bulguksa.

+Originally, beopdang referred to buildings where teachings were delivered in Seon Buddhism.
+However, in small temples, beopdang and buljeon (buildings that house Buddhist statues) were not differentiated.
+There are various types of beopdang according to deity of worship: daeungjeon houses Buddha, geungnakjeon (극락전) houses Amitābha, and jeokgwangjeon (적광전) houses Vairocana.